Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 The Problems I Encountered

-About six weeks in, I noticed the leaf tips turning brown.
+About six weeks in, the leaf tips started turning brown.
 No big deal, I thought — maybe it needs more water.
+Wrong move.

 How I Fixed It

-I immediately switched to distilled water.
-I also repotted with a perlite-amended soil mix and moved the plant to my east-facing window.
+I switched to distilled water immediately, repotted with a perlite-amended mix, and moved the plant to my east-facing window.

 The Results

-Within three weeks, the new leaves coming in had no brown tips at all.
+Within three weeks, the new leaves had no brown tips at all.
+Today, 2.5 years on:

 • My plant has grown from 2 feet to 3.5 feet tall